-This policy is shared with parents/carers and is available on our schools website https://www.st-giles.walsall.sch.uk/safeguarding/
+This policy is shared with parents/carers via Email and is available on our schools website www.st-giles.walsall.sch.uk.
+Hard copies are also available from the school office upon request.

 Our children and young people understand our responsibility to keep them safe.
 We share a child/young person version of our Child Protection and Safeguarding policy.